jayheavner/lock-manager/README.md

 disable_all_codes_when_asleep - clears all codes, except slot codes, while sleeping.

-use_clearcode - uses the lock.clear_usercode.This is **NOT** supported in Home Assistant without some work.
+use_clearcode - uses the lock.clear_usercode.
+This is **NOT** supported in Home Assistant without some work.
 System will always overwrite codes with a random code but if this is true it will take the extra step of trying to clear the lock slot.

 STILL IN PROGRESS